Gander7/dotfiles/README.md

 ## Installation
 1. Clone Repo
+2. Back up any existing config files
-2. For each file you want to include, in your `~`:
+3. For each file you want to include, in your `~`:
   `ln -s ABSOULTE_PATH_TO_REPO/FILENAME`

 ## Issues I've faced